mattermost/docs/source/install/install-nginx.rst

 **To install NGINX on Ubuntu Server:**

-1. Log into the server that will host the proxy and open a terminal window.
+1. Log in to the server that will host the proxy and open a terminal window.

 2. Install NGINX.